Aztech-Lab/EZ_Blender/README.md

 ## Acknowledgement
-We sincerely appreciate the authors of [BlenderAlchemy](https://github.com/ianhuang0630/BlenderAlchemyOfficial), since EZBlender is a streamlined evolution of the BlenderAlchemy project.
+We sincerely appreciate the authors of [BlenderAlchemy](https://github.com/ianhuang0630/BlenderAlchemyOfficial), as the BlenderAlchemy project provided a significant template/benchmark standard for 3D editing works.
 We have distilled the prompting logic from the original work into this lightweight, multi-agent framework, while preserving the original assets and research heritage within the `blenderalch/` directory.

 ## Contributing